omarSalahDev/marketing-campaign-performance-analysis/README.md

-Marketing Campaign Performance Analysis
+📊 Marketing Campaign Performance Analysis

-An end-to-end data analytics project focused on understanding customer behavior, marketing campaign response, and customer segments to support better marketing decisions.
+«An end-to-end Data Analytics portfolio project combining Python, SQL, Customer Segmentation, and Power BI.»

+This project analyzes customer behavior and marketing campaign performance to identify high-value customers, response patterns, purchasing behavior, and actionable marketing opportunities.

 The project follows a complete analytics workflow:

-Business Problem → Data Preparation → Cleaning → Exploration → SQL Analysis → Customer Segmentation → Power BI Dashboard → Insights → Recommendations
+Business Understanding → Data Preparation → Data Cleaning → Exploratory Analysis → SQL Analysis → Customer Segmentation → Visualization → Business Recommendations

 ---

-Project Overview
+🎯 Project Overview

-Marketing teams collect large amounts of customer and campaign data, but the real challenge is turning that data into useful decisions.

-In this project, I worked with the Customer Personality Analysis dataset to answer a practical business question:
+The main business question is:

-«How can a company understand its customers and marketing campaign performance to make better marketing decisions?»
+«How can a company better understand its customers and marketing campaign performance to make more informed marketing decisions?»

-Rather than focusing only on creating charts, I treated the dataset as a real analytics problem — starting with data quality and business questions, then moving through analysis and segmentation before building the final dashboard.

-The project was also used as a practical way to apply the concepts covered throughout the Google Data Analytics Professional Certificate, using Python instead of R for the programming and analysis work.
+The analysis focuses on:

+- Customer demographics and household characteristics
+- Customer spending behavior
+- Purchasing channels
+- Marketing campaign responses
+- Previous campaign acceptance
+- Customer recency and tenure
+- Customer segmentation
+- Factors associated with campaign responsiveness

 ---

-Business Questions
+📌 Business Questions

-The analysis focused on questions such as:
+This project answers questions such as:

-- What percentage of customers responded to the latest campaign?
+1. What percentage of customers responded to the latest campaign?
-- Which customer groups are more likely to respond?
+2. Which customer groups are more responsive?
-- How does customer value relate to campaign response?
-- Do recent customers respond differently from less-recent customers?
+3. How does spending differ between responders and non-responders?
+4. Which purchasing channels are most active among responders?
-- Which product categories generate the highest spending?
+5. Which product categories generate the highest spending?
-- Which purchasing channels are used most by responders?
+6. Does customer recency relate to campaign response?
-- Does customer tenure appear to be associated with campaign response?
+7. Does customer tenure relate to campaign response?
-- Can customers be segmented based on their behavior and value?
+8. Can customers be segmented based on their value and purchasing behavior?
-- Which segments should marketing teams prioritize?
+9. Which customer segment should receive greater marketing attention?
+10. What business actions can be recommended from the analysis?

 ---

+📊 Dataset

+Dataset: Customer Personality Analysis

+The dataset contains customer demographic, purchasing, and marketing campaign information.

-Dataset
+Dataset characteristics

-The project uses the Customer Personality Analysis dataset containing customer demographics, purchasing behavior, campaign responses, and channel activity.

-The original dataset contains:
+Metric| Value

-- 2,240 customers
+Original customers| 2,240
-- 29 variables
+Original columns| 29

-Main areas of the dataset include:

-- Customer demographics
-- Income and household information
-- Product spending
-- Web, catalog, and store purchases
-- Previous campaign acceptance
-- Current campaign response
-- Customer enrollment date
+Customers after cleaning| 2,233
+Analytical columns| 33+
+Missing values| Mainly "Income"
+Duplicate records| 0

-The dataset was used as a portfolio analysis scenario rather than representing a specific real company.
+The dataset is used as a public-data portfolio case study.
+The business scenario presented in this project is fictional and is intended to demonstrate how a Data Analyst could approach a real marketing analytics problem.

 ---

-Tools & Technologies
+🛠️ Tools & Technologies

-Area| Tools
-Data Cleaning & Analysis| Python, Pandas, NumPy Statistical / Exploratory Analysis| Pandas, Matplotlib Business Analysis| SQL, SQLite
-Customer Segmentation| Scikit-learn, K-Means, StandardScaler Dashboard & Visualization| Microsoft Power BI Development Environment| Google Colab, Jupyter Notebook Version Control| GitHub
+Tool| Purpose
+🐍 Python| Data cleaning, exploration, analysis
+🐼 Pandas| Data manipulation
+🔢 NumPy| Numerical analysis
+🗃️ SQL / SQLite| Business-oriented data analysis
+🤖 Scikit-learn| Customer segmentation
+📊 Power BI| Dashboard and visualization
+📓 Jupyter / Google Colab| Analysis environment

 ---

-Project Workflow
+🔄 Project Workflow

 1. Business Understanding

-I started by defining the business problem and identifying the questions that the analysis should answer.
+The project starts by defining the business problem and translating it into measurable analytical questions.

-The goal was not simply to describe the dataset, but to understand which customer characteristics and behaviors are associated with campaign response.
+The objective is not simply to describe the dataset, but to understand:

+Customer → Behavior → Campaign Response → Segment → Business Action

 ---

-2. Data Preparation & Quality Checks
+2. Data Preparation

-Before analyzing the data, I inspected its structure and quality.

-The initial dataset contained:
+The original dataset was inspected to understand:

+- Dataset dimensions
+- Data types
+- Missing values
+- Duplicate records
-- 2,240 rows
+- Categorical values
+- Potential data-quality issues
-- 29 columns
+- Constant columns
-- 24 missing values in "Income"
+- Suspicious values and outliers

+Initial inspection

+2,240 customers × 29 columns

+Only the "Income" column contained missing values, with 24 missing records.

-- No duplicate records
+No duplicate customer records were identified.

-I also checked categorical values, data types, unique customer IDs, and suspicious values.

 ---

-3. Data Cleaning
+🧹 3.
+Data Cleaning

-Several data-quality decisions were made during the preparation stage.
+Several data-quality improvements were performed.

 Missing Income

-Only "Income" contained missing values.

-The missing values were handled using median imputation because income contains high-value observations and the median is less sensitive to extreme values than the mean.
+The 24 missing income values were replaced using the median income to avoid losing customer records.

 Marital Status

-The original marital-status categories were consolidated into two broader groups:
+Marital categories were consolidated into two analytical groups:

-- "Partner"
+- Partner
-- "Alone"
+- Alone

-Rare invalid categories such as "YOLO" and "Absurd" were removed.
+Invalid/ambiguous categories such as "YOLO" and "Absurd" were removed.

 Age

-The dataset contained suspicious birth years, including values from the 1800s.

-Instead of manually changing those records, I calculated age using the dataset's 2014 reference year and removed observations with an age of 100 or above.
+Age was calculated using the dataset's reference year.

-After cleaning:

-2,233 customers remained.

-Additional Features

-I created several analytical features:
+Suspicious birth-year records producing unrealistic ages were excluded through an age-quality filter.

+Final analytical age range:

+18–74 years

+Feature Engineering

+Additional analytical features were created:

+- "Children"
 - "Age"
-- "Children"
-- "Family_Size"
 - "Total_Spending"
 - "Total_Purchases"
+- "Family_Size"
 - "Customer_Tenure_Days"
+- "Customer_Segment"

-Constant columns that provided no analytical value were also removed from the final analytical dataset.
+Constant columns that provided no analytical value were removed from the analytical dataset.

 ---

-Exploratory Analysis
+🔎 4.
+Exploratory Data Analysis

-The exploratory analysis was used to understand customer behavior before moving into predictive or segmentation techniques.

-Some important findings included:
+The analysis explored relationships between customer characteristics, spending behavior, purchasing activity, and campaign response.

+---

-Campaign Response
+📈 Overall Campaign Performance

-Out of 2,233 cleaned customers:
+Metric| Result
+Customers analyzed| 2,233

-- 332 responded
+Responders| 332
-- 1,901 did not respond
-- Overall response rate: 14.87%
+Response Rate| 14.87%

+The overall campaign response rate was approximately 14.87%.

+---

-Spending & Response
+💰 Spending & Campaign Response

-Customers who responded to the campaign had considerably higher average spending:

-Group| Avg.
-Spending
+Customer Group| Avg.
+Total Spending
+Non-Responders| 538.49
 Responders| 988.40
-Non-responders| 538.49

-This indicates a strong association between customer spending and campaign response.

-Recency

-Responders had an average recency of approximately:
+Responders had substantially higher average spending than non-responders.

-35.41 days

-compared with:

-51.54 days

-for non-responders.

-This suggests that customers with more recent purchasing activity were more responsive.

-Product Categories

-Responders spent more across every analyzed product category.

-The largest absolute differences were observed in:

-- Wines
-- Meat Products

-These categories therefore became important candidates for targeted marketing analysis.
+«💡 Insight: Customers who responded to the campaign were also associated with considerably higher spending levels.»

 ---

+🛒 Purchasing Behavior

+Customer Group| Avg.
+Purchases
+Non-Responders| 12.05
+Responders| 15.36

+Responders were more active across the purchasing channels represented in the dataset.

+---

+🧮 5.
 SQL Business Analysis

-SQL was used to answer business questions directly from the cleaned analytical dataset.
+SQL was used to answer business questions directly from the analytical dataset.

-Examples included:
+The SQL analysis covered:

 - Overall campaign response rate
-- Response rate by education
+- Response by education
-- Response rate by number of children
+- Response by number of children
-- Spending comparison between responders and non-responders
+- Spending by response
-- Purchase behavior by response
+- Purchases by response
-- Income comparison
+- Income by response
-- Recency comparison
+- Recency by response
-- Purchasing-channel analysis
+- Channel behavior
 - Previous campaign acceptance
-- Product-category performance
+- Product-category spending
-- Response rate by customer tenure
+- Customer tenure and response

-Customer Tenure Analysis

-One particularly useful finding was the relationship between customer tenure and campaign response.

-Tenure Group| Response Rate
-Less than 6 months| 8.65%
-6–12 months| 9.38%
-1–1.5 years| 16.61%
-More than 1.5 years| 26.48%

-Longer-tenure customers showed substantially higher response rates in this dataset.
+This demonstrates how SQL can be used to move from raw customer records to business-focused answers.

 ---

+🤖 6.
 Customer Segmentation

-To move beyond simple descriptive analysis, I created behavioral customer segments using K-Means clustering.
+Customer segmentation was performed using K-Means clustering.

-The segmentation used:
+The segmentation features were based on:

 - Income
 - Recency